Abby Roque: International play

 Roque represented the United States at the 2014 and 2015 IIHF World Women's U18 Championship, winning gold in 2015.
 She participated in the 2019-20 Rivalry Series for the senior American national team and was named to the roster for the 2020 IIHF Women's World Championship before it was canceled due to the COVID-19 pandemic.

 On January 2, 2022, Roque was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.

 Personal life

 Roque is the daughter of Jim Roque, a former NCAA ice hockey coach who now works as a pro scout for the Toronto Maple Leafs of the National Hockey League.
+She grew up in Sault Ste.
+Marie, Michigan.
 She is a member of the Wahnapitae First Nation.
-Roque has a bachelor's degree in marketing.
+Roque has a bachelor's degree in marketing from the University of Wisconsin.